 Stephen King – I Write Because It Fulfills Me

-In the quote below, taken from his book “On Writing”, Stephen King explains that for him, writing is not about the money, he writes because it fulfills him.
+In the quote below, taken from his book “On Writing”, Stephen King explains that for him, writing is not about the money.
+He writes because it fulfills him.
 This is a perfect example of doing as its own reward:

 “Do you do it for the money, honey?
 The answer is no. Don’t now and never did.
 Yes, I’ve made a great deal of dough from my fiction, but I never set a single word down on paper with the thought of being paid for it… I have written because it fulfilled me.
 Maybe it paid off the mortgage on the house and got the kids through college, but those things were on the side–I did it for the buzz.
 I did it for the pure joy of the thing.
 And if you can do it for joy, you can do it forever.”